There are 18 native turtles in Indiana and include terrestrial turtles like box turtles, softshell turtles, map turtles, cooters, and more.

 The species inhibits fast-moving waters that have a lot of vegetation.
 Rivers with sandy or rocky bottoms are this beauty’s favorite places.

-This turtle is an omnivore; however, it prefers eating more meat than any other aquatic turtles do.
+This turtle is an omnivore; however, it prefers eating more meat than any other aquatic turtle.

 18. Midland Smooth Softshell